 As a leading humanitarian agency, the ICRC is working daily in situations of conflict and violence around the world.
-With an increasingly complex operational environment, the ICRC is using forensics to help strengthen its humanitarian response for affected people, whether that be in ensuring the protection of the dead or in efforts to give back their identity.
+With an increasingly complex operational environment, the ICRC is using forensics to help strengthen its humanitarian response for affected people, whether that be in ensuring the protection of the deceased or in efforts to return their identity.

 Working hand in hand with forensic practitioners and institutions to strengthen their capacity is a core focus of the ICRC, through training, infrastructural support, or advisory services.
 There is a growing recognition of the role forensic science can play in addressing the needs of affected people in the humanitarian sphere.

 Through its team of forensic specialists, the ICRC works globally to help ensure the dead are protected and to uphold the right of bereaved families to know what happened to their loved ones.
 Today, the ICRC has experts from domains including forensic genetics, anthropology, odontology, archaeology, and pathology working as part of their forensic team.

 During the COVID-19 pandemic, the ICRC adapted its existing activities and programmes to ensure we helped address the needs globally concerning the deceased, their families, and those working to protect and manage the victims.

 When people die during war, disaster or migration, their bodies must be properly managed and accounted for.
 The remains of individuals must be found, recovered and identified to help prevent and resolve the tragedy of people unaccounted for as a result of conflict and other situations of armed violence.
 This applies now as much as ever, within the context of the pandemic.

 The ICRC developed guidance with recommendations for authorities, forensic institutions and deathcare workers for the dignified management of the deceased during the COVID-19 crisis.

 COVID-19: GENERAL GUIDANCE FOR THE MANAGEMENT OF THE DEAD

 How we help in situations of conflict, disasters and migration